GW Invariants Relative Normal Crossings Divisors: Refined limits of a sequence of maps

-\begin{rem} As a consequence of Lemma \ref{L.lim.level.2}, a refined limit $g:C\ra X_1$ which has no components in the total divisor $D_1=W_1\cup V_1$ lifts, after labeling the nodes of $C$, to a unique map $\wt g$ into $\wt X_1$, the resolution of the level one building $X_1$, with \best \wt g\in \M_{s_\pm \sqcup s} (\wt X_1, \wt W_1\cup \wt V_1) \eest where $s_\pm(x)$ records the extra contact information $s(x_\pm)$ at the pair of points $x_\pm$ corresponding to a node $x\in C$.
-The domain $\wt C$ of $\wt g$ is a resolution of the domain $C$ of $f$.
-The combined attaching map identifies pairs of marked points of $\wt C$ to produce the nodes of $C$, and simultaneously attaches the targets together to produce the singular locus $W_1$.
-This describes the limit $g$ in terms of its normalization $\wt g:\wt C\ra \wt X_1$.
+Assume next that the once-refined limit constructed by Proposition \ref{L.lim.level.2} has no components in the total divisor $D_1=W_1\cup V_1$.
+In this case, the rescaling process terminates in one step, and $g=g_1$ is the refined limit of the subsequence $f_n$.
+Then $g:C_1\ra X_1$ has a resolution $\wt g:\wt C_1\ra \wt X_1$ which is an element of the universal moduli space \bear \wt g\in \M(\wt X_1, \wt W_1\cup \wt V_1)\ra \JV(X, V) \eear over the parameter space $\JV(X, V)$.
+The domain $\wt C_1$ is a resolution of $C_1$ obtained by resolving all its nodes $D$.
+The combined attaching map identifies pairs of marked points of $\wt C_1$ to produce the nodes of $C_1$, and simultaneously attaches the targets together to produce the singular locus $W_1$.
+The resolution $\wt g$ is essentially unique (up to reordering).

-The attaching map $\xi$ that attaches the pieces of $\wt X_1$, when restricted to a level $k$ stratum is a degree $2^k$ cover of $W_1$.
-At each node $x_1=x_2$ mapped into this stratum we also have a partition of the $2k$ normal directions $N_{V^k}\oplus N^*_{V^k}$ into two length $k$ dual indexing sets $I_W(x_1)$ and $I_W(x_2)$ that record the two opposite local pieces of $\wt X_1$ containing the two local branches of $g$ at that node.
-According to our setup, this information is already encoded by $s_{\pm}$, as is the topological information about the domains and the homology of the images, see Remark \ref{top.info}.
-Note that $C$ may have some usual nodes (i.e. not mapped into $W_1$), but then according to our conventions these give rise to marked points with depth $k=0$, also recorded in $s_{\pm}$, see Remark \ref{s.empty}.
+The attaching map $\xi:\wt X_1\ra X_1$, when restricted to a depth $k\ge 1$ stratum is a degree $2^k$ cover of $W_1$.
+At each node $x_-=x_+$ of $C_1$ mapped into this stratum we also have a partition of the $2k$ normal directions $N_{V^k}\oplus N^*_{V^k}$ into two length $k$ dual indexing sets $I_W(x_-)$ and $I_W(x_+)$ that record the two opposite local pieces of $\wt X_1$ containing the two local branches of $g$ at that node.
+According to our setup, we encode the indexing set of the branches of the divisor together with the contact multiplicities as decorations on the corresponding half edges of the dual graph cf Remarks \ref{top.info} and \ref{R.s.intrinsic}.